vivekimsit/frontend-coding-exercise-angular/README.md

-You are free to install any node.js packages or CSS libraries (such as bootstrap or Material Design) you require to complete this task, but you may not use UI component libraries such as Material2, PrimeNG or ng-bootstrap.
+You are free to install any node.js packages or CSS libraries (such as bootstrap or Material Design) you require to complete this task, but you may not use UI component libraries such as Material2, PrimeNG or ng-bootstrap, or third-party pagination or data table modules.

 ## Development
 You will need to use the [Yarn Package Manager](https://yarnpkg.com).